 There are many health conditions that tend to “run in families”, and when it comes to certain types of cancer, we call these hereditary cancer syndromes.

-Dr. Amber Bradshaw-Whitear in Utah specializes in using genetic testing to detect potentially cancerous gene mutations in women like BRCA1 and BRCA2.
-At Ogden Clinic, we aim to keep every patient informed of their risk for potential diseases so they can plan their life accordingly.
+Dr. Amber Bradshaw-Whitear in Utah specializes using genetic testing to detect potentially cancerous gene mutations in women like BRCA1 and BRCA2.
+At Ogden Clinic, we aim to keep every patient informed of their risk for potential diseases such as breast cancer so they can plan their life accordingly.
 Depending on the interaction of a patient’s genetics (which you inherited from your parents) and your environment (your diet, activity levels, toxic exposures, etc…), you may be at risk to develop a certain type of cancer during your lifetime.